eProsima/AML-IP/amlip_docs/rst/user_manual/nodes/edge.rst

 ************

 Users can use method :code:`request_inference` to send new data.
-The thread calling this method must wait until the whole process has finished and the *Inference* has arrived from the :ref:`user_manual_nodes_inference` in charge of this data that will process it by the Listener or callback given, and return the Inference calculated in other thread.
+Due to being asynchronous, multiple requests can be sent without waiting for the previous one to finish.
+The solution will be sent back to the user through the listener.
 By destroying the node every internal entity is correctly destroyed.

 Steps
 -----

-* Instantiate the Asynchronous Edge Node creating an object of such class with a name, a listener or callback and a domain.
+* Instantiate the Asynchronous Edge Node creating an object of this class with a name, a listener or callback and a domain.
 * Create a new :code:`InferenceDataType` from an array of bytes.
-* Send a data synchronously calling :code:`request_inference`.
+* Send a data asynchronously calling :code:`request_inference`.
 * Wait for the inference.

 .. tabs::